rc-kid/rckid/README.md

 > Be careful, for debugging under WSL, read the following [bug](https://github.com/microsoft/WSL/issues/8516) for now (installing gdb from the PPA as suggested in the discussion works for now)

+## Quick Notes

+- Debug mode, activated when normal mode is entered while the select button is pressed

 ==========